 Have Fun.
 Stay Safe.
 Relax.

 Whichever beach you choose, have fun, be safe, and relax!
-Remember, my Hawaii life on Maui has something for everyone!
+Remember, Hawaii life on Maui has something for everyone!